zDevelopers/UHPlugin/README.md

     - With `/uh resurrect <player>`, you can resurrect (and deban, if he was banned) a player killed by lag (or other bug).
 This command does NOT teleport back the player (this feature is planned).
  - The commands can be accessed using permissions (see subsection below).
  - Autocompletion everywhere.
+ - Integration of SpectatorPlus for the management of the spectators, if the plugin is present.
  - For developers:
     - the game can be controlled through the GameManager (`UHPlugin.getGameManager()`);
     - the teams, using the TeamManager (`UHPlugin.getTeamManager()`);